Skip to content

 • a smoking cessation program has high/low participation

 A prepackaged, one-size-fits-all approach from an insurance company is likely to cost more money.
 But a more tailored approach to your employee population may help reduce healthcare spending.
 Various plan design options and cost containment strategies are available today, such as: high deductible health plans (HDHP), zero cost sharing plans, telehealth options, and subsidized wellness plans can help lower premiums for you and your employees.
-Work together with a professional benefits advisor to explore which ones may be a best fit for your organization.
+Work together with a professional benefits advisor to explore which plans fit your organization while maintaining strict employee benefits compliance.

 With pharmacy costs continuing to climb, encouraging the use of biosimilars as clinically effective, lower cost options could save you money.
 You can also consider a prescription risk management provider that can provide specialized expertise and solutions to increase your value-to-expense ratio.